Nilhcem/nilhcem.github.io/_posts/2017-04-18-android-things-usb.md

 There are two different ways to communicate with a USB device via Android Things.

 * If the device is a USB-Serial and if it reports a `/dev/tty*` device handle through the kernel, then you won't need to use any USB Host API.
-Instead, try to call `PeripheralManagerService.getUartDeviceList()`.
+Instead, try to call `PeripheralManager.getUartDeviceList()`.
 If you can see a new UART endpoint, this means that you can directly use the [UART API][uart-api] to communicate with the USB device.
 No need to use USB APIs at all *(if you don't need those)*.

 * If the device does not report a new `/dev/tty*` after being plugged in *(e.g. the kernel doesn’t have the driver built-in)*, you are forced to use the USB layer.
 You will need to manipulate the [USB Host][usb-host] API, which allows a regular user space application to communicate with USB devices without root privileges or support needed from the Linux kernel.